Particular/docs.particular.net/tutorials/quickstart/tutorial.md

 * Build a failure-resistant system using messages
 * Create a system that can be easily extended as new requirements are added

-{{NOTE:
+If you've already experienced the benefits of messaging, check out our [NServiceBus step-by-step tutorial](/tutorials/nservicebus-step-by-step/).

-* If you're new here, check out the [overview of NServiceBus](https://particular.net/nservicebus).
+> [!NOTE]
-* The [Glossary of messaging terms](/nservicebus/concepts/glossary.md) may help as you go along this tutorial.
+> * If you're new here, check out the [overview of NServiceBus](https://particular.net/nservicebus).
-* If you're already familiar with the basic benefits of messaging, check out our [NServiceBus step-by-step tutorial](/tutorials/nservicebus-step-by-step/) for a deeper dive instead.
+> * The [Glossary of messaging terms](/nservicebus/concepts/glossary.md) may help as you go along this tutorial.
-}}
+> * If you're already familiar with the basic benefits of messaging, check out our [NServiceBus step-by-step tutorial](/tutorials/nservicebus-step-by-step/) for a deeper dive instead.

 ## About the **RetailDemo** solution